IceCreamCaptain/ipadbackupdocs/backup.md

 ![Diagram](_media/tutorial/lamp/itunes1.jpeg)
 3. In the window that opens on the right, click on the Apps menu at the top.
 4. Scroll down to the section called File Sharing and in the Apps column, select the Proloquo2Go app.
 5. You will see a list of files.
 Backup files end in the extension .p2gbk.
-Select the file you want to save, then click Save to…
+Select the file you want to save, then click Save to
-6. You can rename the file, but make sure to keep the .p2gbk extension.
-Choose where you want to save the file, then click Save.
+6. Select your OneDrive from the window that appears and click Save.

 ## LAMP Words for Life
 #### Preparing a Backup: